--One or more condition that you choose to measure.
+-One or more conditions that you choose to measure.

 -Whether targets will be measured in business or calendar hours.

-Add event & trigger: In this admin add new event and trigger from here.
+Add event & trigger: In this admin add a new event and trigger from here.
 There are two types of conditions – all conditions and any conditions.
-In all condition, Events & trigger will work only if all conditions are true.
+In all conditions, Events & triggers will work only if all conditions are true.
 If any of the condition statements fail (are not true), the trigger will not act on the ticket.
-Whereas in Atleast condition, Events & trigger will work if atleast one condition is true in selected condition.
+Whereas in the conditions, Events & triggers will work if at least one condition is true.

-At first admin have to set the name and description of the event&triggers.
+At first, the admin has to set the name and description of the event&triggers.

-Events: Admin have to select a event or various events for the Events&Triggers.
+Events: Admin has to select an event or various events for the Events&Triggers.

-Select event(s) Performer: In this the admin have to select the performers for the event that who will perform for the event.
+Select event(s) Performer: In this, the admin has to select the performers for the event and who will perform for the event.

-Atleast one condition for events&trigger to apply: Admin have to select various condition.
-If atleast a single condition matches with any ticket then this Event&Trigger will work.
+At least one condition for events&trigger to apply: Admin has to select various conditions.
+If at least a single condition matches with any ticket then this Event&Trigger will work.

 All condition for events&triggers: Admin will select various conditions from the list and if all the condition matches then this Event&trigger will work.

-Action: Admin can add various action which will happen to the ticket.
+Action: Admin can add various actions which will happen to the ticket.

-At the end admin can set it enable or disable.
+In the end, the admin can set it to enable or disable.

-The ticket rules apply on every new ticket coming in and perform actions based on conditions specified.
+The ticket rules apply to every new ticket coming in and perform actions based on specific conditions.
 You can use the ticket rules to

 - Set status, priority, and type.